Robert Wilson Shufeldt (naval officer)

-Rear Admiral Robert Wilson Shufeldt (1822–1895) was a 19th-century officer in the United States Navy best known for his negotiation of the 1882 Shufeldt Treaty with Korea, the first treaty signed by that country with a Western nation.
-He was commander of the USS Wachusett and USS Ticonderoga, and Consul-General of the United States to Cuba.
+Robert Wilson Shufeldt (February 21, 1822 – November 7, 1895) was a 19th-century officer in the United States Navy best known for his negotiation of the 1882 Shufeldt Treaty with Korea, the first treaty signed by that country with a Western nation.
+He was Consul-General of the United States to Cuba at the beginning of the American Civil War, commander of USS Wachusett and, as a commodore, flew his pennant on USS Ticonderoga.

 Personal life

 Robert Wilson Shufeldt was born in Red Hook, New York on February 21, 1822.
 He was married in 1848 to Sarah Hutchins Abercrombie, daughter of Reverend James Abercrombie.
-Their first child, Robert Wilson Shufeldt Jr (1850-1895) was a medical doctor and pioneer in the study of ancient human remains, ornithology, and an advocate of white supremacy.
+Their first child, Robert Wilson Shufeldt Jr (1850-1934) was a medical doctor and pioneer in the study of ancient human remains, ornithology, and an advocate of white supremacy.
 Their adopted daughter, Mary Abercrombie Shufeldt, accompanied her father to China on a diplomatic mission in 1881 and acted as his secretary.
-She later donated ethnographic material from her travels to the Smithsonian Institute.
+She later donated ethnographic material from her travels to the Smithsonian Institution.